amomen9/PostgreSQL/pgpool/Part V pgpool command, pcp, pgpool admin commands.md

 function pgpool_switch_xlog(text)
 ```

+* Common flags:

+Some flags are common between many pcp and PostgreSQL commands.
+I say the ones that are common between
+ the pcp commands here.
+They include:

+`-U`: user

+`-h`: host

+`-p`: port

+`-n`: node id

+`-a`: all nodes

+`-d`: debug

+`-v`: verbose

+`-w`: Do not prompt for password (Meaning when the password is not needed or the password can be obtained from the password files)
+In pgpool 4.3.5 and earlier, this flag was mandatory even if the pcp password file was present.

+`-W`: Prompt for password

+`--help`: Display help in command-line

 Now, we dive into the pcp commands one by one<br/> (nearly in the importance order):
 <br/>
 <br/>